 Diving Deacon’s Reef

-Maximum depth is around 18m, but most of the best things to see are around 12m depth and the site is very easy to swim around.
+Maximum depth is around 18m, but most of the best things to see are around 12m depth.
+The site is very easy to swim around.

-As you swim away from the headland you will reach the slope which drops off into the deep very rapidly and the blue water is where the “big dogs” are sometimes spotted, so keep your eyes open!
+As you swim away from the headland you will reach the slope which drops off into the deep very rapidly.
+The blue water is where the “big dogs” are sometimes spotted, so keep your eyes open!